HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 The OpenType specification lists <a hreflang="en" href="https://docs.microsoft.com/en-us/typography/opentype/otspec191alpha/glyphformatcomparison_delta">the differences between glyf and CFF</a>:

-- The `glyf` format uses quadratic Bézier curves while CFF (and CFF2) uses cubic Bézier curves.
+- The `glyf` format uses quadratic Bézier curves while `CFF` (and `CFF2`) uses cubic Bézier curves.
 This matters to some type designers, but not to users of the font.
-- The `glyf` format has more control over hinting (making small adjustments so that the glyph outlines snap to the correct pixels at smaller sizes) while `CFF` has most of its hinting built into the text rasterizer.
+- The `glyf` format has more control over hinting—making small adjustments so that the glyph outlines snap to the correct pixels at smaller sizes—while `CFF` has most of its hinting built into the text rasterizer.
 - The `CFF` format claims to be a more efficient format, resulting in smaller font sizes.

 The last claim is interesting.
 Is CFF smaller?
-On average, CFF does indeed produce a smaller table size.
-However, the reality is more nuanced, as it doesn't take compression into account (the table sizes are recorded after the font has been uncompressed).

 {{ figure_markup(
   image="font-outline-sizes.png",